Innovation Act for Industry-Academia Collaboration and Talent Cultivation in National Key Fields

 A key research institute has the following sources of funding:

-2. Independently generated revenue from the following sources:
+2.Independently generated revenue from the following sources:

-(1)Income from the key research institute’s tuition and miscellaneous fees
+(1)Income from the key research institute’s tuition and miscellaneous fees.

-(2)The key research institute’s income from continuing education
+(2)The key research institute’s income from continuing education.

-(5)The key research institute’s income from management of venues and facilities
+(5)The key research institute’s income from management of venues and facilities.

-(6)The key research institute’s income from gifts and donations
+(6)The key research institute’s income from gifts and donations.

-(7)The key research institute’s income from investment earnings
+(7)The key research institute’s income from investment earnings.

-(8)The key research institute’s income from other sources
+(8)The key research institute’s income from other sources.

 The funds of a key research institute are used for the payment of:

-1. The key research institute’s teaching and research expenses
+1.The key research institute’s teaching and research expenses.

-2. The key research institute’s personnel costs
+2.The key research institute’s personnel costs.

-3. Scholarships and grants for key research institute students
+3.Scholarships and grants for key research institute students.

-4. The key research institute’s industry-university collaboration expenses
+4.The key research institute’s industry-academia collaboration expenses.

-5. Expenses for increasing, expanding, or improvement of the key research institute’s assets
+5.Expenses for the addition, expansion, and/or improvement of the key research institute’s assets.

-6. Provision of a set proportion of the key research institute’s income from its R&D results to the national university to use to improve teaching staff, supplement facilities, and for other expenditure for further development of the university.
+6.Provision of a set proportion of the key research institute’s income from its R&D performance to the national university, designated for enhancing teaching staff, supplementing facilities, and for other expenditure on further development of the university.

-7. Other expenses related to further development of the key research institute.
+Other expenses related to further development of the key research institute.

 Article 8

-1. Documents that meet the publicly announced application eligibility criteria referred to in Article 4, Paragraph 4.
+1.Documents that meet the publicly announced application eligibility criteria referred to in Paragraph 4 of Article 4.

-2. An innovation plan.
+2.An innovation plan.

-3. The charter and by-laws of the university, the by-laws of the key research institute, and details of the staffing complement it will have.
+3.The charter and by-laws of the university, the by-laws of the key research institute, and the staffing headcount tables of the institute.

-4. The minutes of the university council meeting at which the proposal to lodge an application was approved.
+4.The minutes of the university council meeting at which the proposal to lodge an application was approved.

-5. Other documents stipulated by the competent authority
+5.Other documents stipulated by the competent authority.

 Article 9